SAGUARO NATIONAL PARK

 "The "Watermelon Tree".
 Freak giant cactus, near entrance to Saguaro National Monument."
 This unusual Saguaro cactus is no longer in existence.
 Real photo postcard distributed by Lollesgard Specialty Co., Tucson, Arizona.
 Printed by Frashers, Pomona, California.
 Number X3040.
 Dates from circa 1940s.

 "Giant cactus in Sagura National Monument near Tucson and Phoenix, Arizona."
-Early chrome-style postcard published by Colourpicture, Boston, Mass.
+Chrome-style postcard published by Colourpicture, Boston, Mass.
 Number P589.
 Postmarked in 1952.
-[Notice the misspelled word "Saguaro"!]
+[Notice the misspelled word "Sagura" for "Saguaro"!]

 "Saguaro National Monument - Public Use Building.
 From this contact point visitors tour the Giant Cactus Forest, one of the finest examples of desert landscapes to be found.
 Saguaro National Monument is 17 miles east of Tucson, Arizona, and is administered by the U. S. National Park Service."
 Chrome-style postcard published by Petley Studios, Phoenix, Arizona.
 Number 12233.
 Dates from circa early 1950s.